A Lesson to Learn: Vinco Ventures Inc. (BBIG)

-Vinco Ventures Inc. (NASDAQ:BBIG) went up by 4.72% from its latest closing price compared to the recent 1-year high of $9.40.
-The company’s stock price has collected 6.40% of gains in the last five trading sessions.
-Press Release reported on 02/05/21 that ZASH Enters Into Binding Letter of Intent With Ficto Video Sharing Social Platform
+Vinco Ventures Inc. (NASDAQ:BBIG) went up by 14.96% from its latest closing price compared to the recent 1-year high of $9.40.
+The company’s stock price has collected 8.09% of gains in the last five trading sessions.
+Press Release reported 1 hour ago that TIKTOK AND KUAISHOU RIVAL, LOMOTIF, SELLS TO ZASH

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.